nithin001/react-catalogue/README.md

    * The pages look simple and neat.
 I've added a little bit of responsiveness (The checkout part in header, the quotation section in the cart view and the description in the article view will stack one below the other in a smaller view)
    * I've decided to add a ui framework to the app.
 Please rebase to commit "adding styles to article page" if you want to see how the code looked before adding material ui.
    * You can also open "without_framework/index.html" to see the output.

+## Complete!
+   * If you are reading this, Thank you!
+This is the last commit for the coding challenge.
+   * I've realised that I have to pick up on UX.
+Given a wireframe/design I can convert it to a webpage.
+But coming up with the UX design is something I've always struggled with.
+   * I threw in a little bit of materialize to jazz up the UI (I feel bad that I could not do this on my own).
+   * I learnt a few things in this challenge like validating schema and styling.
+   * There are no tests for the last few commits.
+It would be great if those were there.
+   * I haven't fixed the lint issues.
+   * Looking at the git log should be interesting.
+   * Overall I am satisfied with the output.
+Thanks again!